TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 │   ├── internal        contains internal files shared between the different binaries │   │   ...
-│   ├── ttn-lw-cli      the command-line-interface for the TTN stack for LoRaWAN │   └── ttn-lw-stack    bundles the binaries that form the TTN stack for LoRaWAN ├── config              configuration for our JavaScript SDK and frontend ├── doc                 detailed documentation on the workings of the TTN stack for LoRaWAN ├── pkg                 contains all libraries used in the TTN stack for LoRaWAN
+│   ├── ttn-lw-cli      the command-line-interface for the TTN stack for LoRaWAN │   └── ttn-lw-stack    bundles the server binaries that form the TTN stack for LoRaWAN ├── config              configuration for our JavaScript SDK and frontend ├── doc                 detailed documentation on the workings of the TTN stack for LoRaWAN ├── pkg                 contains all libraries used in the TTN stack for LoRaWAN